kcarnold/cs344/content/units/07embedding/_index.md

   - What do they look like?
   - Where do they come from?
   - [Worksheet](embedding_worksheet.pdf): exploring movie embeddings
-- It's all still just function approximation
+- It's still all about functions from data to outputs.

 ### Friday

+- Discussion kickoff
-sklearn bootcamp:
+- sklearn bootcamp:
   - The `fit`-`predict` API
   - Decision Trees and Random Forests
 - Start Homework 7

 <!--